apache/druid/docs/tutorials/tutorial-unnest-datasource.md

 </details>

-## Unnest an inline datasource
+## Unnest inline datasource

 You can also use the `unnest` datasource to unnest an inline datasource.
-The following query takes the row `[1,2,3]` in the column `inline_datasource` that is provided inline within the query and returns it as unnested values in the `output` column:
+The following query takes the row `[1,2,3]` in the column `inline_data` that is provided inline within the query and returns it as unnested values in the `output` column:

 <details><summary>Show the query</summary>